GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 "She was a very vibrant lady," Jacobs said.
 "She was ready to try anything."

 Hunter grew up in Nebraska with seven brothers.
-She met and married her husband, Arthur, in Nebraska.
+She met and marriage her husband, Arthur, in Nebraska.
 The couple moved to California in 1935, first to Potter Valley and later Ukiah.
 The couple raised two daughters and three sons.

 Besides being a homemaker, Hunter also worked as a telephone operator for Pacific Bell in the 1940s.
 Later she became an elementary school cook for Ukiah Unified.
 She retired in the 1970s, Jacobs said.